zhaofeng-shu33/research_info_related_notes/sibm.md

 ## Reference

-[1] Mossel, Elchanan, and Jiaming Xu.
-"Local algorithms for block models with side information." *Proceedings of the 2016 ACM Conference on Innovations in Theoretical Computer Science*.
-2016.
+[1] Mossel, Elchanan, Joe Neeman, and Allan Sly.
+"Consistency thresholds for the planted bisection model." *Proceedings of the forty-seventh annual ACM symposium on Theory of computing*.
+2015.

 [2] Abbe, Emmanuel, Afonso S. Bandeira, and Georgina Hall.
 "Exact recovery in the stochastic block model." *IEEE Transactions on Information Theory* 62.1 (2015): 471-487.